Aliases for ANTXR1 Gene

 GeneCards Summary for ANTXR1 Gene

-ANTXR1 (Anthrax Toxin Receptor 1) is a Protein Coding gene.
-Diseases associated with ANTXR1 include gapo syndrome and familial capillary hemangioma.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include transmembrane signaling receptor activity and collagen binding.
+ANTXR1 (ANTXR Cell Adhesion Molecule 1) is a Protein Coding gene.
+Diseases associated with ANTXR1 include Gapo Syndrome and Tetramelic Deficiencies, Ectodermal Dysplasia, Deformed Ears, And Other Abnormalities.
+Among its related pathways are Uptake and actions of bacterial toxins and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include actin filament binding.
 An important paralog of this gene is ANTXR2.

 Plays a role in cell attachment and migration.
 Interacts with extracellular matrix proteins and with the actin cytoskeleton.
 Mediates adhesion of cells to type 1 collagen and gelatin, reorganization of the actin cytoskeleton and promotes cell spreading.
 Plays a role in the angiogenic response of cultured umbilical vein endothelial cells.